-The Ethics Program Manager will coordinate the review of the request with other interested parties and will communicate all approvals in writing.
 Associates should never agree to any terms or conditions with the sponsor or organizer of the event or regarding the publication of the materials prior to receiving written approval to participate.

 Failure to receive written approval for an outside speaking engagement may result in reputational and legal risk to the Company as well as discipline to the associate, up to and including termination of employment.

-NOTE: If an event sponsor or other third party requests either (1) to use Regions' Marks in connection with an outside speaking event (such as for advertising or promotional purposes), or (2) to publish presentation materials containing Regions' Marks on a website or other electronic or social media, you must receive approval from the Trademark Approval Group.
-Trademark approval is not required for presentation materials if the only use of Regions' name is a statement of your employment at Regions.
-If any Regions logo is to be used, trademark approval is required.
+NOTE: If an event sponsor or other third party requests either (1) to use Regions' Marks in connection with an outside speaking event (such as for advertising or promotional purposes), or (2) to publish presentation materials containing Regions' Marks on a website or other electronic or social media, you must receive approval from the Trademark Approval Group before completing the Outside Speaking Engagement Approval Request Form.
 To request trademark approval, complete the Request for Use of Regions' Trademarks & Logos form and submit it to trademarks@regions.com.